ilaksono/rr-challenge/FEATURES.md

 12. `Deploy the app somewhere / containerize it`
   - Netlify link: https://rr-challenge-il.netlify.app/
+  - Heroku server (for api routes) idles for ~10 seconds

 13. `Anything else you can think of!`
   - Added supplier, customer, address entities